Corkscrew (Playland)

 The bonus disc of the Final Destination 3 DVD set includes behind-the-scenes footage shot on and around the coaster, documenting the challenges involved in shooting the scenes.

 As of March 2019, it was no longer listed on the park’s website and has been sold to an unannounced purchaser.
 Following its closure, it was dismantled by Clearview Demolition Ltd. and removed from the site to make room for Playland's planned renovation and expansion.

 History

 The Dutch manufacturer Vekoma originally built the ride in 1985 (which was named Screamer) for Boblo Island Amusement Park in Amherstburg, Ontario, Canada.
-The corkscrew concept was introduced by Arrow Dynamics in 1975 with a roller coaster that now operates at Silverwood in Idaho.
+The corkscrew coaster was introduced by Arrow Dynamics in 1975 with a roller coaster that now operates at Silverwood in Idaho.
 Several models can be found throughout the world, some with additional inversions such as a vertical loop.